InfoCompass/miki-chat/docs/INSTALL.md

 `cd /etc/rasa`

 Modify the version of the action server in place to the version that you want to deploy.
-Where is the version specified, have a look at the file `config/APP_VERSION`
+Where is the version specified, have a look at the file `config/APP_VERSION` (in 'miki-chat', see above)

 `sudo sed 's/MIKI_VERSION=.*$/MIKI_VERSION=YOUR_DESIRED_VERSION/' -i .env`

 Restart the action server component:

 `sudo docker-compose up -d`

+(configure ports in docker-compse.yml)

 # Update model